 CS14 as alternative to a 4 bit absolute encoder.
+Linear Curve.

-In order to cope with this, a pull-up or a pulldown resistor is to be introduced into the circuit design.
-ACP recommendation is the latter, a pull-down resistor whose value has to be at least 100 times the potentiometer nominal value.
+In order to cope with this we recommend either to introduce a pull-up or pull-down resistor into the circuit design.
+ACP proposes the latter, a pull-down resistor whose value has to be at least 100 times the potentiometer nominal value.
 In that case, the collector pin output will be 0% (U/Un) when the slider transits on the dead zone.